sematext/solr-reindexer/README.md

 - `rows`: we reindex one page at a time.
 Typically, the best performance is around 1MB per batch.
 Default is 1000 rows per page/batch

 ## Contributing
 Feel free to clone the repository, import it as a Gradle project, and add features.

-Some that might be useful:
-- support different source and target clusters
+To build the uber-jar, use `gradle jar`.

+Tentative roadmap:
 - authentication support
 - multi-threading writes using a queue
 - using multiple parallel cursors (e.g. one per shard)